JoelStansbury/diy-ci/README.md

 ## how it works
 Reapeatedly pings remote repo for changes to branches.
 When a change/new branch is detected, a pipeline script is executed.

 > NOTE: You should not use this on public repos as a Pull-Request from a fork can be used to run malicious code on your machine.
-This is also true with self-hosted GitHub actions
+This is also true with self-hosted GitHub runners

 ## setup